Nongz143/Dennis-Web/README.md

 # Dennis Felicia — Final Web Project (CIS155)

-This project is my final submission for **CIS155 – Web Development**.
+This project is my final submission for **CIS155 – Web Development I**.
 It demonstrates my ability to build a **fully responsive, accessible, multi‑page website** using semantic HTML, Tailwind CSS, animations, dark mode, and modern usability conventions.

 The site includes a polished homepage, three subpages, documentation, a snapshot page, and a consistent design system across all pages.